CryptoManufaktur-io/chainlink-docker/README.md

 `sudo apt update && sudo apt dist-upgrade` and `sudo apt install -y git docker docker-compose`

+`sudo systemctl enable docker` so that docker runs on system start.

 You may want to `sudo usermod -aG docker YOURUSERNAME` and then log out and back in to simplify running docker commands, which will otherwise require `sudo` themselves.